top of page

 SAM_6843.JPG

-below - M209B pouches - I have a OD3 one for my Normandy webbing, but I wear it over the shoulder on a separate shoulder strap.
+Below: M209B pouches - I have one in OD3 for my Normandy webbing, but I wear it over the shoulder on a separate shoulder strap.
 The OD7 one is worn on the belt on my Market Garden webbing.

 SAM_5996.JPG